akarimp/Oceanlyz/docs/2_Getting_Started.rst

 Required Parameters for Spectral Analysis
 -----------------------------------------

 All parameters mentioned in a previous section might be required for the spectral analysis (depending on which module is on or off).
 In other words, if AnalysisMethod='spectral'; then all mentioned parameters above might be required.
-If a parameter is not required, it is ignored by Oceanlyz if defined.
+If a parameter is not required, it is ignored by OCEANLYZ if defined.

 Required Parameters for Zero-Crossing Method
 --------------------------------------------